Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: Introduction

-\paragraph{Symmetry-protection and robustness.} For non-interacting systems, however, true robustness comes from protecting symmetries as much as from topological considerations.
-The ten-fold fermionic topological classification of gapped systems determines a set of symmetry classes, characterized by various topological invariants in various dimensions.
-This classification concerns gapped fermionic systems (such as insulators or superconductors), and initially relied on three ``symmetries" of the single-particle Hamiltonian, namely \textit{charge conjugation}, \textit{time-reversal}, and a \textit{chiral symmetry} \cite{Ryu_2010}.
-More recently, the classification has been reformulated in terms of four many-body symmetries \cite{2016Kennedy, Zirnbauer2021}: fermion number, spin $j=1/2$ rotations, (spinful) time reversal, and an anti-unitary transformation that exchanges fermionic creation and annihilation operators.
-While the fermion number symmetry keeps track of the distinction between models of insulators and superconductors, the many-body symmetries, in combination, yield the three characteristic single-particle symmetries.
+Thus, it is natural to focus one's attention on the identification of the protecting symmetries.
+Consider the most investigated case of the tenfold way~\cite{Kitaev_2009, Ryu_2010}.
+It can, and is often, described as a topological classification of insulators and superconductors based on three possible symmetry constraints defined abstractly at the level of the Bogoliubov-deGennes Hamiltonian (namely time-reversal symmetry, particle-hole symmetry, and chiral symmetry).
+Depending on the symmetry constraints met by a prototype Hamiltonian of the system considered, along with the space dimensionality, the periodic table of the tenfold way~\cite{PhysRevB.55.1142} predicts which kind of topological invariant (winding number $\mathbb Z$, Pfaffian $\mathbb Z_2$) characterises the band topology of the system.
+The associated bulk-boundary correspondences are derived by way of a set of mathematical results collectively known as ``index theorems"~\cite{bleecker2013index}.
+The formulation in terms of abstract single-particle symmetry constraints is powerful but it leaves open the question of how and why these constraints arise in physical systems.
+Hence, the tenfold way classification and associated bulk-boundary correspondences has been reformulated in terms of four many-body symmetries \cite{2016Kennedy, Alldridge2020, 2017Alase}: fermion number, spin $j=1/2$ rotations, (spinful) time reversal, and an anti-unitary transformation that exchanges fermionic creation and annihilation operators.
+These four many-body symmetries, in suitable combinations, yield the three characteristic single-particle symmetries.
 Grounding symmetry protection on many-body symmetries has significant experimental advantages: it makes diagnosing protection possible with less control over the microscopic Hamiltonian.

-Naturally, a similar endeavor has been pursued for bosons, with a focus on the single-particle picture.
-However, such a classification of symmetry-protected bosonic topological phases is not as straightforward, not the least because fermions and bosons obey to fundamentally different permutation symmetries.
-One consequence is that it has been hard to ground topological classifications of weakly-interacting bosons on many-body symmetries.
-More interestingly, bosonic systems can naturally exhibit dynamics akin to those found in non-hermitian systems \cite{Flynn2020}, traditionally associated with open quantum systems.
-This has led to the development of various topological classification for non-hermitian systems~\cite{PhysRevX.9.041015}.